What's the Difference and Which One Does Your Business Need?

 An expiration date on a membership card is not administrative housekeeping.
 It is a deliberate retention mechanism.

 Loyalty cards work differently.
 The points or miles may expire through inactivity, but the card itself does not.
 There is no annual renewal moment.
-Customers accumulate and redeem on their own timeline.
-The card (or key tag), helps your business stay top of mind, and the business maintains the relationship through ongoing transaction incentives rather than a formal renewal cycle.
+Customers accumulate and redeem on their own timeline, and the business maintains the relationship through ongoing transaction incentives rather than a formal renewal cycle.

 When Your Business Needs a Membership Card

-Choose a membership card when your program has one or more of the following characteristics:
+Choose a membership card when your program depends on identity, access, status, or renewal.

 - Paid program with annual or recurring commitment: the card validates that commitment and gives it a physical form.

 - Tiered structure: different tiers need different card designs.
-Silver, Gold, Platinum, or Lifetime each get a distinct card — this is not possible with a generic loyalty card.
+Silver, Gold, and Platinum can each have a distinct card.
+That is not possible with a generic loyalty card.

-- Belonging is part of the value: associations, nonprofits, clubs, professional bodies — the card is as much about identity as it is about access.
+- Belonging is part of the value.
+For associations, nonprofits, and professional bodies, the card supports identity as much as access.

 - Annual renewal as a business model: the expiration date on the card is your renewal trigger.
 It works passively, without a single reminder email.